Supply and demand zones can identify mega reversal trades, but like all technical concepts, the success rate of zones can be improved further.

 That’s the trade-off with each option.

-In my humble experience: Stick to trading the HT zone when you’ve got two or more LT zones hanging out within an HT zone.
+In my humble experience: Stick to trading the HT zone when you’ve got two or more LT zones forming within an HT zone.

-So, just trade the HT zone when you’ve got multiple LT zones all cozy inside.
+So, just trade the HT zone when you’ve got multiple LT zones all inside.

-Sure, the risk goes up a notch, but at least you’ll get in when the price turns around.
+Sure, the risk goes up a notch, but at least you’ll get in when the price reverses.
 Can’t always say that when trading the LT zones – one of the main downsides.

 Heads up: To use HT zones as confluence with LT zones, only pair specific timeframes with each other.